MicrosoftDocs/fabric-docs/docs/data-factory/pricing-scenario-load-1-tb-parquet-to-lakehouse-table.md

 ---
 title: Pricing scenario - Data pipelines load 1 TB of Parquet data to a Lakehouse table
-description: This article provides an example pricing scenario for loading 1 TB of Parquest data to a Lakehouse table using Data Factory in Microsoft Fabric. ms.reviewer: jonburchel ms.author: adija
+description: This article provides an example pricing scenario for loading 1 TB of Parquet data to a Lakehouse table using Data Factory in Microsoft Fabric. ms.reviewer: jonburchel ms.author: adija
 author: adityajain2408